Senior Librarian Appointed as Librarian Liaison to the Knight Campus

-In support of that effort, Annie Zeidman-Karpinski, a senior librarian at the Allan Price Science Commons (PSC) and Research Library, has been appointed by Interim Dean Mark Watson as the Librarian Liaison to the Knight Campus.
+In support of that effort, Annie Zeidman-Karpinski, a senior librarian at the Allan Price Science Commons (PSC) and Research Library, has been appointed as the Librarian Liaison to the Knight Campus.
 This new role will be in addition to Zeidman-Karpinski’s current job as the Kenneth M. and Kenda H. Singer Science Librarian for the PSC, where she specializes in Chemistry and Human Physiology.

 For Zeidman-Karpinski, serving as the Librarian Liaison to the Knight Campus is a natural fit.
 She has worked for several years with the Bioinformatics and Genomics Master’s Program, part of the Knight Campus’ Graduate Internship Program.

 This past year, Zeidman-Karpinski worked with Rayne Vieger, eLearning & Open Educational Resource Librarian, to help the program’s instructors set up and navigate remote learning through Canvas and to implement other innovative tools for on-line education.